orangejustin/HalluPAQ/README.md

-# GQA-FLEX
+# HalluPAQ
-Leveraging Generated Q&amp;A Pairs for Efficient Fine-Tuning and Cost-Effective Inference
+Efficient Confidence Scoring for Hallucination Detection in Domain-Specific LLMs

 ## Generate Group Q&A Pairs
 To generate group Q&A pairs, change the input corpus and output jsonl direction name and run the following command: